National Personal Insolvency Index (NPII)

 If <Not yet Filed> appears, the Statement of Affairs has not been filed.

-This label will appear for bankruptcies (made by either debtor’s petition or Sequestration Order) S188 Authorities and Personal Insolvency Agreements.
+This label will appear for bankruptcies (made by either debtor’s petition or Sequestration Order) S188 Authorities and Personal Insolvency Agreements and Administration Orders under Part XI.

 Overall summary